bernardoamc/ruby_debugging/README.md

 # Ruby Debugging

 Welcome to the Ruby Debugging repository.
-Te goal of this repository is to get you familiar with common debugging tools and idioms.
+The goal of this repository is to get you familiar with common debugging tools and idioms.
 At the end of it I hope you will have a better understanding of Ruby itself.